 What actually happens during cleaning

-We either run a cleaning solution through the system or use a machine that connects directly to the fuel rail.
+- We perform a cleaning solution in the system, or also we use a cleaning machine that can be attached directly to the fuel rail.

-That solution breaks down the deposits inside the injectors.
+- The solution dissolves the precipitation in the injectors.
 Slowly but effectively.

-It’s not magic.
-It’s just removing buildup that shouldn’t be there in the first place.
+- It’s not magic.
+It’s simply the elimination of deposits that do not belong in the first place.

 DIY additives vs proper cleaning